OutHackThem/MyCtfWriteups/_posts/overthewire/2019-04-8-Natas-27-writeup.markdown

 * SELECT * FROM 'users' WHERE username='abc';
 > abc

 The result from the last query is `abc` .
-Now lets add another entry in the db <pre>`abc            something`</pre> , just to be clear thats abc followed by about 12 spaces and then the word something.
+Now lets add another entry in the db <pre>"abc            something"</pre> , just to be clear thats abc followed by about 12 spaces and then the word something.

 ![entry2](https://mbilalrizwan.github.io/MyCtfWriteups/assets/images/overthewire/natas27/add2.png)